nuxeo-sandbox/nuxeo-retention/README.md

        - Must have the `retention_rule` schema
        - Note: Adding the `RetentionRule` facet to a document adds this schema
  - A condition for retention start:
-     - event: A string, like `documentCreated`, `documentModified", ...)
+     - event: A string, like `documentCreated`, `documentModified`, ...)
      - condition: A string, and `EL` expression (i.e: `document.getType()=='File'`, or `document.getPropertyValue('record:min_cutoff_at').before(currentDate)`, ...)
      - **WARNING**: This is EL.
 Not MVEL, not JavaScript, no FreeMarker, ...
  - A _begin_ action: *what we do after entering cutoff*
      - The ID (name) of and Automation Chain
      - Field: `rule:beginAction`
- - **Or** A list of predefined actions, each being an operation.
+ - **Or** A list of pre-defined actions, each being an operation.
    - Field: `rule:beginActions` (plural)
    - The plugin provides the `RetentionBegin` vocabulary for this purpose
    - This vocabulary can be localized, and the ID of each item is the ID of the operation
-   - NOTE: It is not possible to have both a single Automation chain _and_ a list of predefined operations
+   - NOTE: It is not possible to have both a single Automation chain _and_ a list of pre-defined operations
  - A condition for retention end
      - event: A string, like `documentMoved`
      - condition: A string, and `EL` expression (see above)
- - A `beginDelayPeriod`: Java period which i'm not sure what it's doing
+ - A `beginDelayPeriod`: Java period
  - The retention duration (a Java period)
- - A duration in days for the reminder before end of retention.
+ - A duration, in days for the reminder before end of retention.
 An event will be triggered when _(end of retention - reminderDays)_ is reached.
  - A retention end action : *what we do after entering cutoff*
     - Automation
     - The ID (name) of and Automation Chain